 This recipe shows off how well bok choy works with shrimp and mushrooms.
 It's another simple stir-fry that requires the typical Chinese ingredients like soy sauce and ginger and it's fun to cook up.

 For a meal that is extraordinary, turn to the classic Shanghai dish known as lion's head meatballs.
 It's a casserole that features large pork meatballs meant to symbolize a lion's head.

 The meatballs are formed with ground pork, green onion, ginger, and soy.
 They're fried up then laid out in a bed of bok choy leaves, which represent the lion's mane.

-Bok choy leaves are a perfect ingredient for nutritious and delicious homemade soups.
+Bok choy leaves are a perfect ingredient for delicious homemade soups.
 This particular recipe requires just six ingredients and it's the perfect foundation for your own custom touches.

 Have fun experimenting with the soup base.
 Add homemade chicken broth, leftover chicken, peeled shrimp, or your favorite soup ingredients.
 It's surprisingly easy and you can have dinner on the table in under 30 minutes.